Persistent live systems

 lubuntu@lubuntu:~$ df -h Filesystem Size Used Avail Use% Mounted on udev 1.9G 0 1.9G 0% /dev tmpfs 384M 6.1M 378M 2% /run /dev/sda 890M 890M 0 100% /cdrom /dev/loop0 849M 849M 0 100% /rofs /cow 1.9G 18M 1.9G 1% / tmpfs 1.9G 112K 1.9G 1% /dev/shm tmpfs 5.0M 4.0K 5.0M 1% /run/lock tmpfs 1.9G 0 1.9G 0% /sys/fs/cgroup tmpfs 1.9G 4.0K 1.9G 1% /tmp tmpfs 384M 8.0K 384M 1% /run/user/999 /dev/sdb3 7.6G 19M 7.2G 1% /media/lubuntu/home-rw /dev/sdb2 9.8G 53M 9.2G 1% /media/lubuntu/casper-rw /dev/sdb1 12G 63M 12G 1% /media/lubuntu/usb-data

-It is very easy to create persistence this way, but maybe a bit inconvenient to use it, because you have to enter the boot option persistent every time it is used.
-The problem is that the cloned system from the iso file has a read-only ISO 9660 file system.
+It is very easy to create persistence this way, but maybe a bit inconvenient to use it, unless you modify the iso file, so that it contains the boot option persistent.

 The partitions are seen in the following way from the system itself, when running from a 'lubuntu-16.04.1-desktop-amd64.iso' file in persistent live mode.